nicopap/bevy-kdl-ui/README.md

   Also makes error reporting and type checking easier. (done)
 * handle top level value types (done)
-* Allow newtypes to be declared in "KdlValue" if it is wrapping something that can
+* Allow newtypes to be declared in "KdlValue" if it is wrapping something that can (done)
 * Add Vec & HashMap handling (done)
 * Extend kdl-type match checking to everything (done)
+* proper span-based error reporting
 * ??
 Enable usage of kdl type specifiers and checking against expected values
 * ??
 Spanned smart pointer that forces updating offset when accessing a Kdl type
 * ??
 Non-String Map access.
 * ??
 Handle Enum
 * Load more than one node
-* proper span-based error reporting
 * detect and parse `fn` nodes
 * Expand `fn` nodes in the last node of file
 * Expand `fn` nodes in other nodes